pwagener/backbone.conduit/site/docs/SparseCollection/index.md

 You can see how effective this is, even with large data sets, in the [demo app](http://conduit.wagener.org).

 Please be aware this implementation has some limitations; see [the Usage section](usage.html) for details.
-Also expect this module to have breaking changes over minor releases; it is under active development.